ZIP file encrypted by ransomware

 2️⃣ Impact on data recovery

-ZIP files encrypted by ransomware present specific challenges for recovery:- Strong encryption
+ZIP files encrypted by ransomware present specific recovery challenges:

 - Most modern ransomware uses AES-256 or ECIES.